-- held environmental water is water available under a water access right or held on a water licence for the purposes of achieving environmental outcomes (Water Act 2007 s4) - planned environmental water is water that is committed or preserved for achieving environmental outcomes through a plan or legislation, and cannot be used for any other purpose (Water Act 2007 s6).

-The full definitions for held and planned environmental water, per the Water Act 2007, are provided in Appendix 1.
+- held environmental water (HEW) is water available under a water access right or held on a water licence for the purposes of achieving environmental outcomes (Water Act 2007 s4) - planned environmental water (PEW) is water that is committed or preserved for achieving environmental outcomes through a plan or legislation and cannot be used for any other purpose (Water Act 2007 s6). - The full definitions for HEW and PEW, per the Water Act 2007, are provided in Appendix 1.

-2.3.2 Environmental water holders in the EMLR WRP Area
+2.4.2 Environmental water holders in the EMLR WRP Area

-Currently there is no held environmental water or environmental water holders within or relevant to the EMLR WRP Area.
+Currently there is no HEW or environmental water holders within or relevant to the EMLR WRP Area.

 There are principles within the EMLR and the Marne-Saunders WAPs that allow for a water licence to be endorsed with a water allocation specifically for the purpose of supporting water-dependent ecosystems.
-In the Marne Saunders WAP these are called allocations for water-dependent ecosystem use (Principle 5 (g)) and in the EMLR

-WAP they are called ecosystem allocations (Principles 9 and 14).
-These principles provide a mechanism for establishing held environmental water.
-However, at the time of writing this LTWP, no water licences had been endorsed with these types of allocation and there were no immediate plans to do so.
-Furthermore, due to the limited hydrological connectivity between the EMLR WRP Area and other WRP Areas, it is not possible to trade held environmental water into the EMLR WRP Area.
+In the Marne Saunders WAP these are called allocations for water-dependent ecosystem use (Principle 5 (g)) and in the EMLR WAP they are called ecosystem allocations (Principles 9 and 14).
+These principles provide a mechanism for establishing HEW.
+However, at the time of writing this LTWP, no water licences had been endorsed with these types of allocation and there are no immediate plans to do so.
+Furthermore, due to the limited hydrological connectivity between the EMLR WRP Area and other Southern Connected Basin WRP Areas, it is not possible to trade held environmental water into the EMLR WRP Area.

-2.3.3 Managers of planned environmental water in the EMLR WRP Area
+2.4.3 Managers of planned environmental water in the EMLR WRP Area

-The Marne-Saunders and EMLR WAPs include a series of water allocation objectives that reflect the role of the WAPs, including an objective to 'maintain and where possible rehabilitate/restore water-dependent ecosystems by providing their water needs'.
+The Marne-Saunders and EMLR WAPs include a range of water allocation objectives including an objective to 'maintain and where possible rehabilitate/restore water-dependent ecosystems by providing their water needs'.
 The WAPs establish a policy framework for achieving the allocation objectives, including principles that apply to the allocation of water.
-Planned environmental water is established through the range of principles that limit the take or consumptive use of water in order to support the needs of water-dependent ecosystems, including the setting of consumptive use limits for management zones, requirement to return low flows and the protection of baseflows1.
+PEW is established through principles and rules that limit the take or consumptive use of water, and this supports the needs of water-dependent ecosystems.
+These principles and rules includes the setting of consumptive use limits for management zones, requirement to return low flows and the protection of baseflows1.

-The policy frameworks providing for planned environmental water apply across the entire prescribed areas.
-Hence managed planned environmental water, and therefore priority environmental assets and functions, are considered to occur throughout the WRPA.
+The policy frameworks providing for PEW apply across the entire prescribed areas.
+Hence PEW and management of priority environmental assets and functions occurs throughout the WRPA.